AmberGraceRblx/pract/README.md

 # Pract - A UI Engine for Roblox

 > **Warning: Pract is currently in beta, and lacks any test coverage as it stands.
 Documentation is also still in development.**
->

 Pract is a **declarative** UI engine for Roblox, written in Roblox's [Luau](https://luau-lang.org/)

 Pract takes inspiration from Facebook's [React](https://reactjs.org/) and LPGHatGuy's [Roact](https://github.com/Roblox/roact), with an emphasis on providing **practical** features for bringing Roblox UI projects to life while still maintaining Roact's declarative code style.

-Pract allows you to either design your UI entirely in code, or to use a template designed in roblox's UI editor, or a mix of both!
+Pract allows you to design your UI entirely in code, use a template designed in roblox's UI editor, or a mix of both!

 # [Documentation](https://ambers-careware.github.io/pract)